underscore-finance/underscore-technical-docs/core/LootDistributor.md

 ### `getRewardsFee`

-Gets rewards fee for an asset.
+Gets rewards fee for an asset (delegates to MissionControl).

 ```vyper
 @view